 (b) Represents changes in estimates of interest rates and borrower prepayment behavior, the after tax amount of which was \$290 million and the diluted effect of which was \$0.28 per share.

-Approximately \$275 million (\$175 million, after tax or \$0.17 per diluted share) of this amount resulted from reductions in interest rates and an acceleration in loan prepayments, as well as an update to the Company's loan prepayment model, all of which occurred during third quarter 2002.
+Approximately \$275 million, after tax or \$0.17 per diluted share) of this amount resulted from reductions in interest rates and an acceleration in loan prepayments, as well as an wadren to the Companyidation of the propayment model all fet which presumed during third guarters 2002.